2533Aryan/Algorithm-For-DNA-Sequencing/README.md

 - Algorithms for assembly.

-This course roughly follows topics covered in the textbook Algorithms for Next-Generation Sequencing Data: Techniques, Approaches, and Applications by Mourad Elloumi...
+This course roughly follows topics covered in the textbook Algorithms for Next-Generation Sequencing Data: Techniques, Approaches, and Applications by Mourad Elloumi.